Many people around the world are having a new experience.

 Business coach and digital entrepreneur

-, Des has been actively engaged for over 20 years in promoting the business opportunities of the digital economy.
-He is a certified specialist in social media strategy and affiliate marketing.
+and its Graduate School of Coaching, Des has been coaching business owners and entrepreneurs for the past 20 years.
+Over the same period he has also been actively engaged in promoting the business opportunities of the digital economy.
+He is a certified Neurolinguistic Programming (NLP) coach, and a certified specialist in social media strategy and affiliate marketing.